Have a question about watch straps? Don't worry, we're experts and we're here to help...

 However, quality leather watch straps don’t need to cost the same as a watch - you can get your hands on one starting from just £18 right here!

-Omega NATO straps can be quite expensive, costing £140.
+Omega Military style straps can be quite expensive, costing £140.

-However, quality NATO straps don’t need to cost the same as a watch - you can get your hands on one starting from just £16 right here!
+However, quality Military Nylon straps don’t need to cost the same as a watch - you can get your hands on one starting from just £16 right here!